wootguy/RockTheVote/README.md

 | forceSurvivalVotes | If set to 1, enables the Semi-Survival game vote (players respawn when everyone dies).
 Requires [ForceSurvival](https://github.com/wootguy/ForceSurvival) to be installed. |

 # Installation
-1. Download the script and save it to `scripts/plugins/RockTheVote.as`
+1. Download all the files in this repo and save them to this folder: `scripts/plugins/RockTheVote/`
 1. Add this to default_plugins.txt
 ```
     "plugin"
     {
         "name" "RockTheVote"
-        "script" "RockTheVote"
+        "script" "RockTheVote/RockTheVote"
         "concommandns" "rtv"
     }
 ```